govuk-one-login/performance-testing/deploy/scripts/src/mobile/README.md

 ## Run Command
-K6 environment variales can be found in config.ts file.
+K6 environment variables can be found in config.ts file.
 Test Scripts are located in the `/mobile` folder with naming convention `*.test.ts`.
 Profile and scenario can be found in each script file.